The Falcon in Danger: Plot

-At a New York airport, a passenger aircraft coming in from Washington D.C., crash-lands at a crowded airport, however nobody is on board the plane.
-The aircraft had been hijacked at its previous stop with all but the pilot and two leading industrialists left behind.
-In addition to the three men, $100,000 worth of securities is also missing.
+At a New York airport, a passenger plane coming in from Washington D.C., crash-lands, however nobody is on board.
+The aircraft had been hijacked at its previous stop with all but the pilot and two leading industrialists left behind; $100,000 worth of securities are also missing.

 Although he promised his "fiancée" from Texas, Bonnie Caldwell (Amelita Ward), that he will give up solving crime, Tom Lawrence (Tom Conway), aka The Falcon, can't resist the lure of a fresh mystery.
-When she receives a ransom note, Nancy Palmer (Elaine Shepard) asks for his help in locating her father (Clarence Kolb), one of the missing industrialists.
+When the daughter, Nancy Palmer (Elaine Shepard), of one of the missing men receives a ransom note, she asks for his help in locating her father (Clarence Kolb).
 One of the Falcon's prime suspects is Nancy's jealous cousin Iris (Jean Brooks).

 Police Inspector Timothy Donovan (Cliff Clark) and his assistant, Bates (Edward Gargan), are called to investigate the mystery.
 Later, all the passengers, except for Nancy's father, Stanley Harris Palmer, and his assistant, Wally Fairchild (Robert Emmett Keane), are found stranded at a rest stop.
-Nancy is told to leave $25,000 at a drinking fountain on Park Road, while Iris tells Tom that she suspects Nancy's fiancé, Ken Gibson (Richard Davies), told the kidnappers that Fairchild was carrying $100,000 in securities.
+Nancy is told to leave $25,000 at a drinking fountain, while Iris tells Tom that she suspects Nancy's fiancé, Ken Gibson (Richard Davies), told the kidnappers about the $100,000 in securities.

 Tom accompanies Iris and Nancy to the Palmer's house and later sees Nancy leave a box by the drinking fountain.
 When two men collect the box, Tom follows their car on horseback and finds it belongs to an antique store owned by George Morley (Richard Martin).
-Donovan announces that Palmer has returned home alive; he and Fairchild stayed on the aircraft but strangers robbed Palmer at gunpoint, ordered him to parachute from the aircraft while the pilot set the controls on autopilot.
-More clues to the mystery appear, Tom finds a piece of junk that appears to be part of the aircraft and the missing securities which he turns over to Donovan.
+Donovan announces that Palmer has returned home alive; he and Fairchild stayed on the aircraft but strangers robbed Palmer at gunpoint and ordered him to parachute from the aircraft while the pilot set the controls on autopilot.
+Tom also finds a piece of junk that appears to be part of the aircraft and the missing securities, which he turns over to Donovan.

 Donovan suspects Fairchild but state troopers report the missing pilot and Fairchild have been found dead in a field.
 Morley becomes the next likely culprit but disappears.
 As he unravels the mystery, Tom reconstructs the second part of the flight.
-With other passengers gone, Palmer killed Fairchild who had proof of Palmer's cheating the government, then after take off, had also killed the pilot and dumped the bodies.
+With other passengers gone, Palmer killed Fairchild who had proof of Palmer's cheating the government, then after take-off, had also killed the pilot and dumped the bodies.

 Palmer's dog attacks Morley in the antique store.
-Just then, Donovan arrives in time to see Tom shoot and kill Palmer in self-defense.
+Donovan arrives in time to see Tom shoot and kill Palmer in self-defence.
 Later at the airport, Bonnie tells Tom she is going home to Texas by herself.
 Dejected, Tom declares that he is forsaking all women, until a pretty co-ed approaches him, asking for his help.